By Pat Shannan

-The story began in March of 2009 when East Tennessee U. S. Attorney William Killian refused to act on the criminal charges of treason filed by Walt Fitzpatrick against sitting-President Barack Obama.
-Instead Killian sent the Secret Service to investigate Fitzpatrick as a “potential terrorist,” so the retired Naval 0fficer tried a different approach—that of getting the ear of his local grand jury in Madisonville, Tenn.
+The story began in March of 2009 when East Tennessee United States Attorney William Killian refused to act on the criminal charges of treason filed by Walt Fitzpatrick against sitting-President Barack Hussein Obama.
+Instead Killian sent the Secret Service to investigate Fitzpatrick as a “potential terrorist,” so the retired Naval 0fficer tried a different approach—that of getting the ear of his local grand jury in Madisonville, Tennessee.

 Unable to get any legal cooperation after a year, Fitzpatrick attempted a citizen’s arrest on Pettway at the courthouse, and Huff witnessed and filmed the proceedings.
 Fitzpatrick was jailed and charged with multiple counts.
 His arraignment was set for April 20, 2010.

-Planning to attend, Huff had a visit the night before from FBI agent Chuck Reed, who was assured that there were no plans for violence in the support of Fitzpatrick, but the next morning Huff was placed under surveillance and followed to Tennessee by the FBI.
+Planning to attend, Huff had a visit the night before from Federal Bureau of Investigation (FBI) agent Chuck Reed, who was assured that there were no plans for violence in the support of Fitzpatrick, but the next morning Huff was placed under surveillance and followed to Tennessee by the FBI.